bfortuner/problems/README.md

 1. Sum3EqualsZero - Given array of integers, return true if any 3 elements in array sum to zero
 2. MaxContigSumArray - Given array of integers, return max sum of contiguous elements in array
 3. MaxSum3Array - Given array of integers, return max sum of 3 element subset
+4. SetMatrixToZero - If an element in a M x N matrix is zero, set its entire row and column to zero.

 ###Strings